 Some will perhaps argue that, although society, once formed, is the proximate cause of social phenomena, the causes which have determined its formation are of a psychological nature.
 They may concede that, when individuals are associated together, their association may give rise to a new life, but claim that this can only take place for individual reasons.
 But in reality, as far as one can go back in history, the fact of association is the most obligatory of all, because it is the origin of all other obligations.
 By reason of my birth, I am obligatorily attached to a given people.
 It may be said that later, once I am an adult, I acquiesce in this obligation by the mere fact that I continue to live in my own country.
 But what does that matter?
 Such acquiescence does not remove its imperative character.
 Pressure accepted and undergone with good grace does not cease to be pressure.
 Moreover, how far does such acceptance go?
-Firstly, it is forced, for in the immense majority of cases it is materially and morally impossible for us to shed our nationality: such a rejection is even generally declared to be apostasy.
+Firstly, it is forced, for in the vast majority of cases it is materially and morally impossible for us to shed our nationality; such a rejection is even generally declared to be apostasy.
 Next, the acceptance cannot relate to the past, when I was in no position to accept, but which nevertheless determines the present.
-I did not seek the education I received; yet this above all else roots me to my native soil.
+I did not seek the education I received; yet this above all else roots me in my native soil.
 Lastly, the acceptance can have no moral value for the future, in so far as this is unknown.
 I do not even know all the duties which one day may be incumbent upon me in my capacity as a citizen.
 How then could I acquiesce in them in advance?
 Now, as we have shown, all that is obligatory has its origins outside the individual.
 Thus, provided one does not place oneself outside history, the fact of association is of the same character as the others and is consequently explicable in the same way.
 Furthermore, as all societies are born of other societies, with no break in continuity, we may be assured that in the whole course of social evolution there has not been a single time when individuals have really had to consult together to decide whether they would enter into collective life together, and into one sort of collective life rather than another.
 Such a question is only possible when we go back to the first origins of any society.
-But the solutions, always dubious, which can be brought to such problems could not in any case affect the method whereby the facts given in history must be treated.
+But the treatment of historical facts cannot in any case be allowed to be affected by the (always) dubious solutions to such problems..
 We have therefore no need to discuss them.